lerouxrgd/ngt-rs/README.md

 * `QgIndex`: Quantized graph-based index[^2]
 * `QbgIndex`: Quantized blob graph-based index

-The quantized indexes are available through the `quantized` Cargo feature.
+Both quantized indexes are available through the `quantized` Cargo feature.
 Note that they rely on `BLAS` and `LAPACK` which thus have to be installed locally.
 The CPU running the code must also support `AVX2` instructions.
+Furthermore, `QgIndex` performances can be [improved][qg-optim] by using the `qg_optim` Cargo feature.

 The `NgtIndex` default implementation is an ANNG, it can be optimized[^3] or converted to an ONNG through the [`optim`][ngt-optim] module.